 How does an understanding of the changes and challenges facing India in 2020 inform and inflect conversations internationally?
-The 2021 India Update will aim to explore questions of belonging and mobility in a year marked by debates over redefinitions of citizenship and belonging, global health crises, and new forms of mobility and immobility that are […]
+The 2021 India Update explored questions of belonging and mobility in a year marked by debates over redefinitions of citizenship and belonging, global health crises, and new forms of mobility and immobility that are reshaping India and […]

 SARI Annual Public Lecture 2018 – Professor G.N.
 Devy – Memory, language and aphasia: the future of human speech

 Thursday, 15 November 2018 9.30am-11am, Hedley Bull Lecture Theatre 1 In this annual public lecture, Professor G.N.
 Devy, head of the People’s Linguistic Survey of India, examines what linguistic diversity — and its loss — can tell us about pressing and widespread concerns for minority rights in India and beyond.
 This address serves as the […]

 India Update 2018 – Voices of difference: minority positions in a majoritarian world

 The India Update 2018 will be held on Thursday, 15 November and Friday, 16 November at ANU.
 More information at the event website.

 Film screening: ‘Arnav at Six’ and ‘Shikahar Singh’ by David MacDougall